Carreau/phd-dissertation/parts/part3.rst

 The last parameter of our model is :math:`\delta`, the distance at which the force diverges.
-It can be seen in :num:`Figure #delta-violin` that with the exception of zero capping protein, the distance at which the model diverges gets closer to the diameter of the polystyrene bead as the concentration of Capping Proteins in the medium increases.
+It can be seen in :num:`Figure #delta-violin` that with the exception of zero Capping Protein, the distance at which the model diverges gets closer to the diameter of the polystyrene bead as the concentration of Capping Proteins in the medium increases.
 It is interesting to see that the distance offset
-|delta| is very close from the bead diameter in the absence of capping protein, when no
+|delta| is very close from the bead diameter in the absence of Capping Protein, when no
 biomimetic actin cortices forms.

 .. _delta-violin: